kageru/adaptivegrain/README.md

-I was going to do that originally, but I didn’t want to reimplement grain when we already have a working grain filter.
+I was going to do that originally, but I didn’t want to reimplement grain when we already have a working grain filter (multiple even, which gives you the option to choose whichever you want).